meteor/meteor/guide/source/prepare-meteor-3.0.md

 });
 ```

-If you want to an example of this change you can take a look in this [commit](https://github.com/meteor/react-packages/commit/96313a1afcc41ef9a23c7496470b375e7d357793)
+If you want an example of this change, you can take a look at this [commit](https://github.com/meteor/react-packages/commit/96313a1afcc41ef9a23c7496470b375e7d357793)
-where we made possible to a package be used in Meteor 3.0.
+where it was made possible for a package to be used in Meteor 3.0.

 This change makes sure that your package is still compatible with Meteor 2.x
 and also with Meteor 3.0.